Fair Trade Campus

 Acadia Hacha Java Blend

-In winter 2017 the Acadia Students' union in partnership with Chartwells and Just Us! hosted a taste test and student logo contest to select a custom coffee blend for Acadia University.
+In 2017 the Acadia Students' Union in partnership with Chartwells and Just Us! hosted a taste test and student logo contest to select a custom coffee blend for Acadia University.
 Quentin Horvath, 4th year kinesiology student at Acadia, designed the winning logo, featured on the new blend available on campus.
 "Hacha" means axe in Spanish.

 Where is Hacha Java Grown?